Frequently asked

 What if my school can't pay by credit card?+

-We accept purchase orders, NET30 invoicing, two-instalment plans, and Wise bank transfers.
+We accept purchase orders, NET30 invoicing, instalment plans, and online bank transfers using Wise, Aspire or Revolut.
 Use the PO option during registration and our team will handle invoicing.

 Is there an early-bird discount?+